 Located along the river Garonne, which is much wider than the Seine, Bordeaux is a beautiful French city in the southwestern region of the country.
-Long called the “Sleeping Beauty” of France, it has been majorly cleaned up and restored in the last decade.
+Long called the “Sleeping Beauty” of France and the world capital of wine, it is has been restored in the last decade (its Port of Moon is a UNESCO World Heritage Site), making it ripe for exploration and an ideal base from which to see the region.

 Perfect forArt Lovers | Foodies | Romantics | Ultimate Indulgers | Families